Case Study · Workforce Retention

 Executive Summary

 A hard-rock underground mining operation had been losing skilled workers to local oil and gas competitors at a rate well above industry norms.
 The leadership team had concluded that compensation was the issue and was preparing a wage adjustment estimated at $4.8 million annually.
 The diagnostic phase examined exit interview data, stay interview themes, and tenure-curve patterns — and identified that the schedule was the largest single driver of voluntary departures, not compensation.
-A schedule redesign that addressed the specific features driving exits cut voluntary turnover by 58% in the first year, at a fraction of the cost of the planned wage adjustment.
+The primary appeal of oil and gas employment was the extended time-off block built into the 14-day-on / 14-day-off rotation.
+Implementing the DuPont schedule — a 12-hour, four-crew rotating schedule on a 28-day cycle with a built-in 7-consecutive-day break — directly addressed that gap and cut voluntary turnover by 56% in the first year, at a fraction of the cost of the planned wage adjustment.

 The Situation